JeffDarchuk/SitecoreSidekick/README.md

 ![diffing details](doc/diffing-detail.png)

-#### Content Migrator Architecture
+### Content Migrator Architecture

 Under the hood Content Migrator uses the [Rainbow](https://github.com/kamsar/Rainbow) serialization format to transfer content items.
 Rainbow is the format used by [Unicorn](https://github.com/kamsar/Unicorn), a serialization tool for developer items.
 Content Migrator extends the idea of Unicorn to content migration; if you're familiar with Unicorn, Content Migrator is essentially and ad-hoc Unicorn sync from a remote server.
 (Unicorn is not a dependency.)

 Content Migrator is architected for speed, using async and multithreading technologies to provide quick syncing of large content trees.
 When the pull operation starts it spins up two separate thread pools, one for transmission of serialized item data from the remote server and another to ingest that data into Sitecore.
 Since the inhibiting factor here is the rate in which Sitecore can write item data to the database you can virtually eliminate the penalty of pulling items over the network in most cases (unless over a slow connection).
 How fast is Content Migrator?
 In a test between Content Migrator and installing a Sitecore Package for 24,000 items, where both databases contained most of the items already, Content Migrator was **102x** faster than a package installation due to it only writing necessary changes.
 (41 sec vs 70 min)

 Content Migrator uses a secure protocol to authenticate remote requests.
 It uses a shared secret on both ends of the connection that uses [HMAC-SHA512](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) to both avoid ever transmitting the secret directly, and also to sign the message parameters and contents.
-There are also protections against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack) NOTE: Even with these protections, requests should always be made via a trusted SSL connection if at all possible.
-The Content Migrator configuration files (`zSCSContentMigrator*.config`) should always be disabled or removed on Content Delivery (CD) environments.
+There are also protections against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+NOTE: Even with these protections, requests should always be made via a trusted SSL connection if at all possible.

-#### Installing and Configuring Content Migrator
+### Installing and Configuring Content Migrator

 Installing Content Migrator is as simple as installing its NuGet package, [SitecoreSidekickContentMigrator](https://www.nuget.org/packages/SitecoreSidekickContentMigrator).

 After installation, you must configure it before using.
 The package installs `App_Config\Include\Sidekick\zSCSContentMigrator.Local.config.example`.
 Make a copy of this file, and remove the `.example` from the end.
 Configure the following settings:

 * `authenticationSecret` - This is a shared secret that is used to authenticate to remote servers you want to pull content from.
+It must be at least 32 characters long (use a random string generator), and must be identical locally and remotely.
 * `roots` - This defines which Sitecore paths Content Migrator is allowed to copy.
-Do not use Content Migrator as a deployment tool for developer items such as templates or renderings.
+Do not use Content Migrator as a deployment tool for developer items such as templates or renderings; it's for content.
 Use [Unicorn](https://github.com/kamsar/Unicorn) for that instead.
 * `servers` - This defines which remote servers Content Migrator is allowed to pull from.
 Remote servers must have the Content Migrator NuGet package installed as well, and an identical `authenticationSecret`.

 Next you will need to deploy Content Migrator to the remote server you wish to pull from.
 The simplest way to do this is to deploy the installed NuGet package to it, but it is also possible to deploy only the Sidekick assemblies and config patches.

 Now you're ready to migrate some content!

-#### Content Migrator Authorization
+### Content Migrator Authorization

 Out of the box, only Sitecore Administrators are allowed to access Content Migrator.
 It is possible to allow certain roles or users access, for example to allow authors to pull their own content changes down to a dev environment.
 See `zSCSContentMigrator.config` for the available options.

-#### Scripting Content Migrator
+### Scripting Content Migrator

 Content Migrator can be set to run as a scheduled agent.
 A sample commented out configuration for this can be found in `zSCSContentMigrator.config`.
 NOTE: this can be a bad idea, as depending on the sync settings it may result in automated overwriting of legitimate test content in preproduction environments.
 Make sure authors understand the implications of any scheduled content pull processes.

-### Audit Log
+## Audit Log

 The Audit Log module tracks and reports on content authors' actions.
 It allows you to answer questions like "who edited the most content last week."
 It is also possible to trace custom actions via code that calls the Audit Log API.
 The Audit Log interface consists of graphs and detailed tables that let you crunch the data your way.